mranisz/fmdummy/README.md

 ```

 ##FMDummy3
-FMDummy3 is intended for DNA sequences (it searches only for patterns consisting of te symbols A, C, G, T).
+FMDummy3 is intended for DNA sequences (it searches only for patterns consisting of the symbols A, C, G, T).

 Parameters:
 - indexType: